osiau/GIS713DataChallenge/Methods.md

 # Methods

-*"Did parts of the nation that voted for President Trump in 2016 have better outcomes regarding COVID-19 than areas that voted for Hillary Clinton?”*
+*Have places that voted for Trump in 2016 had better COVID-19 outcomes than those that voted for Clinton?*

 #### Is there truth to Trump's statement?